Toshiba considers spinning off its memory business

-Toshiba said it is considering splitting of its memory business into a separate company but added that nothing had been finalized at this point.
+Toshiba said it is considering splitting off its memory business into a separate company but added that nothing had been finalized at this point.

 The Japanese company said Wednesday that it positions its memory unit as a focus business.